Butte, Montana : The Most Irish City in America

 According to O’Shea, “Right behind Butte were Ocean City, N.J., Corinth, Miss., and Barnstable Town (better known as Cape Cod), Mass, all which had just over 20 percent identifying as being Irish-American.”

-Butte’s Irish roots are deeply involved with the rise of the mining industry there.
-O’Shea says that Butte’s embrace of Irish-Catholicism is a major reason why so many Irish families remain in the area.
-In the 1950′s, the city boasted a total of 10 Catholic churches.
+Butte's Irish roots are deeply involved with the rise of the mining industry there.
+O'Shea says that Butte's embrace of Irish-Catholicism is a major reason why so many Irish families have decided to stick around.
+In the 1950's, the city boasted a total of 10 Catholic churches.